Children born in Sweden

 By “EU citizen”, the Migration Agency also means citizens of the EEA countries Iceland, Liechtenstein and Norway, which are also covered by the freedom of mobility within the EU.
 Citizens of countries within the EU and EEA do not need residence permits to live in Sweden.

-If your child is born after 1 April 2015, he or she will become a Swedish citizen at birth, no matter where they are born, as long as one of the parents is a Swedish citizen.
+A child will become a Swedish citizen at birth, no matter where they are born, as long as one of the parents is a Swedish citizen.

-A child born after 1 April 2015 is always given Swedish citizenship if
+A child is always given Swedish citizenship if

 Permits for children who do not have Swedish citizenship